 We are particularly focused on acquiring and retaining large enterprise subscribers due to the significant opportunities to expand our integrated solutions to different parts of an organization and utilize digital twins for more use cases within an organization.
 In January 2023, we announced that John Deere selected Matterport's Digital Twin Platform and 3D capture technology to build a virtual Operations Center for remote management of over 60 facilities across North America, South America, Europe and Asia.
 Matterport's platform creates simulated digital replicas of John Deere manufacturing facilities, where teams can remotely track progress, plan for site changes, and collaborate remotely.
-In September 2023, we announced our latest collaboration with Procore Technologies Inc., a leading global provider of construction management software, expanding Matterport's platform ecosystem support for design and construction management software services.
-Procore users can now use features directly within Matterport's photorealistic 3D digital twins, creating a visual system-of-record for site conditions, centralizing record-keeping and enabling better progress tracking, quality control, and more efficient closeout processes.
-As of September 30, 2023, 25% of Fortune 1000 companies use Matterport to manage their enterprise facilities, real estate portfolios, factories, offices, and retail locations.
+As of June 30, 2023, 25% of Fortune 1000 companies use Matterport to manage their enterprise facilities, real estate portfolios, factories, offices, and retail locations.
 We will continue improving our proprietary spatial data library and AI-powered platform to strengthen our long-term relationships and commitments with large enterprise customers while streamlining our sales and marketing resources to enhance enterprise adoption of our solutions.